Mini-XML 4.0 Programming Manual

 Discussion

-The search is constrained by the name, attribute name, and value; any NULL names or values are treated as wildcards, so different kinds of searches can be implemented by looking for all elements of a given name or all elements with a specific attribute.
-The descend argument determines whether the search descends into child nodes; normally you will use MXML_DESCEND_FIRST for the initial search and MXML_NO_DESCEND to find additional direct descendents of the node.
-The top node argument constrains the search to a particular node's children.
+This function finds the named element element in XML tree top starting at node node.
+The search is constrained by element name element, attribute name attr, and attribute value value - NULL names or values are treated as wildcards, so different kinds of searches can be implemented by looking for all elements of a given name or all elements with a specific attribute.

-Mini-XML 2.7 mxmlFindPath
+mxmlFindPath

 Find a node with the given path.